Canadian-Geospatial-Platform/geoview/README.md

 This project is now a monorepo and contains the following packages under the `packages` folder:

-- [geoview-core](packages/geoview-core) (the core is responsible for rendering the maps and exposing API access to the outside)
+- [geoview-core](packages/geoview-core) - the core is responsible for managing APIs, layers, user interface and rendering the maps.
+The core will also expose API access to be used in internal, external packages and apps that uses the viewer.

-- geoview-details-panel (a plugin that displays a panel with details when a location / feature is clicked on the map)
+- [geoview-details-panel](packages/geoview-details-panel) - a package that displays a panel with details when a location / feature is clicked on the map.

+- [geoview-basemap-panel](packages/geoview-basemap-panel) - a package that displays a panel with a list of basemaps that can be selected to switch the map's basemap.

+- [geoview-layers-panel](packages/geoview-layers-panel) - a package that displays a panel with a list of loaded layers and their legend.

-- geoview-overview-map (a plugin that displays an overview map)
+- [geoview-overview-map](packages/geoview-overview-map) a package that displays an overview map (mini-map)

-- geoview-loader (the loader that compiles, builds and serves the project with all the packages)

 ## Developpement